Snakes & Lattes

-Snakes & Lattes is a board game café chain headquartered in Toronto, Canada, with three Toronto venues and four US venues.
+Snakes & Lattes is a board game café chain headquartered in Toronto, Canada, with three venues in the city and five US venues.
 The chain is often cited as the main inspiration for other board game cafés in the western world.
 It is sometimes incorrectly called North America's first board game café, though others predate it.

 Guests pay a cover charge to play board and card games for as long as they like, choosing from the café's collection of 1,000 to 3,000 games, depending on location.
 There was no Wi-Fi available at the original café when it first opened, as the focus was meant to be on playing games and socialising with friends.
 However, public Wi-Fi was installed in all locations to accommodate those who wished to use their computers, particularly the morning business and student crowd.
 The cafés serve food and beverage items, including numerous local draft beers.

 History

-Snakes & Lattes was opened on August 30, 2010 by Ben Castanie and Aurelia Peynet, at what later became known as Snakes & Lattes' Annex location.
-The couple had moved to Toronto from France four years earlier, and came up with the idea for Snakes & Lattes, which they named after Snakes and Ladders, from a visit to a Chicago area game store in 2008.
+Ben Castanie and Aurelia Peynet opened Snakes & Lattes on August 30, 2010 at what later became known as Snakes & Lattes' Annex location.
+The couple had moved to Toronto from France four years earlier, and came up with the idea for Snakes & Lattes, which they named after the Snakes and Ladders board game, from a visit to a Chicago area game store in 2008.
 Over the next two years, they slowly built up their sizable game collection to prepare for the 2010 opening.

 As the café gained popularity it quickly outgrew its seating capacity.
-In 2011, the adjacent property was purchased and the wall between the two properties was demolished, adding roughly 2,000 square feet to the existing café and increasing capacity from 45 to 150 seats.
+In 2011, the adjacent property was purchased, and the wall between the two properties was demolished, adding roughly 2,000 square feet to the existing café and increasing capacity from 45 to 150 seats.
 With 7,500 square feet of space, Snakes & Lattes was, according to its managers, the biggest board game café in the world in January 2016.

-In January 2014, a second location was opened, a board game bar called Snakes & Lagers.
+In January 2014, a second location was opened, a bar called Snakes & Lagers.
 Also in 2014, Snakes & Lattes became a sponsor of the Toronto International Film Festival, offering a board game concierge for interested visitors.

 In July 2015, The Globe and Mail reported that a sitcom, Snakes & Lattes: The Show, would air starting in September as a fictionalized account of the café's early years.

 In September 2015, Snakes & Lagers closed, but immediately reopened in a larger space across the street under the name Snakes & Lattes College in the space that was formerly occupied by the Andy Poolhall bar.
-The new location features space for 240 guests, a collection of more than 1,000 games, and a combination of the Lattes and Lagers concepts, offering beer, wine, and assorted coffee based beverages.
+The new location features space for 240 guests, a collection of more than 1,000 games, and a combination of the Lattes and Lagers concepts, offering beer, wine, and assorted coffee-based beverages.